-The Abbotsford Flea Market is a year-round flea market that takes place at the Abbotsford Exhibition Park at 32470 Haida Drive on Sundays from 6 am to 4 pm.
+The Abbotsford Flea Market is a year-round flea market that takes place at the Abbotsford Exhibition Park at 32470 Haida Drive on Sundays.

 Flea Market at Abbotsford Exhibition Park

 Running 47 Sundays of the year, the Abbotsford Flea Market is one of the largest markets in the Lower Mainland with over 200 indoor and outdoor vendors each week.

 The market features both new and used items for sale.
 Expect to find “vintage goods,” clothes, books and all kinds of electronics.
 When we last went (in winter) we saw piles of video games, kitchen gadgets, houseware items, tools, jewellery, toys, antiques, vinyl records, antiques and trinkets.
 There were also (non-second-hand) cosmetics, self-care items and a bit of fresh produce.

 When we went most recently there were no food trucks, although there was a concession stand.
 Menu items include things like waffles, eggs, sausages, bacon and toast & jam for breakfast.
 Lunch menu options include hot dogs, burgers, sandwiches, chili, soup, bagels and pastries.
 Also for sale are tea, coffee, hot chocolate, juices and soft drinks.

 The Abbotsford Flea Market was closed for a number of months beginning in November of 2020 due to rising cases of the coronavirus.
 The market reopened on April 18th, 2021, but closed again on December 18th.
 Fortunately, the market reopened in February 2022.

 The market is usually open every week of the year except for three.
 It’s usually closed on the last Sunday in July and first Sunday in August, plus usually the week right around Christmas.
 Regular hours of operation are from 6:00 am until 3:00 pm.